Eadgyth/Programming-Editor/docs/index.md

 file that is found in the indended project directory is open and in the selected tab if multiple files are open.
 This file may also be found in a sub-directory path relative to the project directory and does not have to be the "main" source file.
-The same is true for running a project: it is not neccessary that the "main" source file is selected (it does not even have to be open) but it is necessary that any file of the project is open (and selected).
+The same is true for running a project: it is not necessary that the "main" source file is selected (it does not even have to be open) but it is necessary that any file of the project is open (and selected).